-Unless waived by the Campus Director, the Mathematics Skills Assessment (MSA) must be taken by all applicants prior to admission to PIA's Myrtle Beach Branch Campus.
-Its purpose is to determine the math abilities of the prospective student, allowing the Campus Director to determine if the applicant possesses the skills required for success in his/her chosen program of study, or if some form of preparatory/transitional training is needed.
+Unless waived by the Director of Student Affairs, the Mathematics Skills Assessment (MSA) must be taken by all applicants prior to admission to PIA's Myrtle Beach Branch Campus.
+Its purpose is to determine the math abilities of the prospective student, allowing the Director of Student Affairs to determine if the applicant possesses the skills required for success in his/her chosen program of study, or if some form of preparatory/transitional training is needed.
 The results of this examination cannot predict student success with 100% accuracy, however, it does give the faculty guidance in addressing student needs.